I’m sure you haven’t seen a “one-size-fits-all” men suit, have you? The same goes for email marketing software.

 This tool works perfectly for both small and huge businesses, as there’s a 100% free account that gives you access to the essential features.
 There are also a couple of paid options for advanced users looking for progressive solutions.

-Compared to its much more expensive email marketing alternatives like InfusionSoft, where you get heaps of unnecessary features, Drip is a bit simpler and less feature-rich.
+Compared to its much more expensive email marketing alternatives like Keap, where you get heaps of unnecessary features, Drip is a bit simpler and less feature-rich.
 But I can confidently promise that this service will pay for itself.

-Owning almost half the market, MailChimp is sure to be one of the most well-known email marketing tools, popular mostly among freelancers and small side businesses, as it has a 100% free plan, which can be used for managing small marketing campaigns.
+Owning almost half the market, MailChimp is sure to be one of the most well-known email marketing services, popular mostly among freelancers and small side businesses, as it has a 100% free plan, which can be used for managing small marketing campaigns.

 Moreover, it has a very shallow learning curve — a well-thought design makes the user interface rather intuitive and insanely easy-to-use.